minetest-mirrors/wine/README.md

 - 1.9 - Added wine:add_drink() function to create drink glasses and bottles
 - 1.95 - Tweaked code to accept 2 item recipes, fixed mineclone2 rum recipe and ui recipes
 - 1.98 - New formspec textures and Kefir drink by Sirrobzeroone
+- 1.99 - Barrel now has 4 slots for recipe items (and drinking glasses) and a water slot to fill up barrel with water buckets ready for fermenting.

 Lucky Blocks: 18